-- the school and C&LC's anti bullying leaflets for children EYFS, KS1, FS2 - the school and C&LC's anti bullying leaflet for parents/carers - the school and C&LC's prospectus - the school and C&LC's website and information file - the school and C&LC's annual Meet the Teacher evenings for parents/carers d) Responding to Incidents of Bullying
+- the school and C&LC's anti bullying leaflets for children FS, KS1, and KS2. - the school and C&LC's anti bullying leaflet for parents/carers. - the school and C&LC's prospectus. - the school and C&LC's safeguarding notice board. - the school and C&LC's website and information file. - the school and C&LC's annual Meet the Teacher evenings for parents/carers.

+d) Responding to Incidents of Bullying

 The school and C&LC have an agreed procedure for responding consistently to incidents or allegations of bullying, which will be followed by all staff.
 Direct action to respond to incidents of bullying occurs within a context, which reminds all children that bullying behaviour is unacceptable to the school and C&LC and will not be tolerated.
 At our school and C&LC all children are encouraged to report incidents of bullying whether they have been bullied or have witnessed bullying.
-The school and C&LC will investigate the incident including the context and the roles of the people involved and decide upon an appropriate course of action.
-In cases involving cyberbullying, the school and C&LC will follow the cyberbullying guidance in conjunction with the process described below.
-(See Appendix G)
+The school and C&LC will investigate the incident and decide on an appropriate course of action.
 When responding to incidents involving any type of bullying the school will consider the situation in relation to the school's Child Protection Policy and procedures.
-Statutory guidance on safeguarding children identifies 'Emotional Abuse' as featuring 'serious bullying causing children frequently to feel frightened or in danger; or the exploitation or corruption of children'.
+Statutory guidance on safeguarding CYP identifies 'Emotional Abuse' as featuring 'serious bullying causing children frequently to feel frightened or in danger; or the exploitation or corruption of children'.
 In cases of severe or persistent bullying, staff will liaise with the Designated Person for Child Protection particularly where there are concerns that a child or young person may be suffering or likely to suffer significant harm in terms of emotional abuse.